diffusiondata/taxi-demo/README.md

 ### Instructions

 1. Set up a space for the application in Bluemix
-2. Add a Reappt service to that space
+2. Add a Diffusion Cloud service to that space
-3. Through the Reappt dashboard add the credentials taxi/taxi with the `TOPIC_CONTROL` role
+3. Through the Diffusion Cloud dashboard add the credentials taxi/taxi with the `TOPIC_CONTROL` role
-4. Through the Reappt dashboard add the credentials taxi-controller/taxi with the `TOPIC_CONTROL` role
+4. Through the Diffusion Cloud dashboard add the credentials taxi-controller/taxi with the `TOPIC_CONTROL` role
 5. Use git to clone the repository
-6. Modify the `manifest.yml` of the front- and backend applications to use the correct Reappt service host
+6. Modify the `manifest.yml` of the front- and backend applications to use the correct Diffusion Cloud service host
 7. Modify the `manifest.yml` of the frontend application to use a unique Bluemix routing
 8. Use the Leiningen alias `release-build` to build both the front- and backend applications
 9. Select the space you added using the CloudFoundry CLI tools